Corporate & University Campuses

 Salmon-Safe offers the nation's first and only peer-reviewed certification program linking corporate or university land management practices with the protection of urban watersheds.
 Whether the site is a corporate campus with streams or wetlands, an urban office park, or a university campus, certification requires management practices that reduce stormwater runoff and non-point source pollution, helping to protect Pacific Northwest salmon watersheds.

 Salmon-Safe certification begins with a day-long site assessment of management issues including irrigation efficiency, stormwater management, pesticide reduction, and, if applicable for the site, streamside and wetlands area management.
-The assessment is conducted by a 3-member team that typically includes university hydrologist and pesticide experts, as well as a salmon biologist.
+The assessment is conducted by a 3 or 4-member science team that typically includes stormwater and pesticide experts, as well as urban ecologist and stream biologists.
 The team also reviews management policies and documents related to environmental management of facilities and grounds.

 For smaller campuses, the field review generally completes the assessment process.
 In all cases, the assessment process serves as a management tool with Salmon-Safe working with landowners to bring technical assistance or other resources.
 Certification is valid for five years.